 A privacy manager (PM) is a special type of answering machine that is becoming more and more common these days.
-Its purpose is to filter out telemarketing calls by putting up a barrier that either blocks calls or requires some action by the one calling, i.e. pressing a button on the keypad.
+Its purpose is to filter out telemarketing calls by putting up a barrier that blocks calls or requires some action by the one calling, e.g., pressing a button on the keypad or stating your name.
 There will be an automated voice that either pretends to be a human or does not let you leave a message.
-If you think a number has a PM but you aren't sure, please ask a supervisor.
+If you think a number has a PM but you are not sure, please ask Grace.

 If you can navigate on the keypad and talk to an actual human, you do not need to select this disposition.
-If they are curious to how you got past the PM, remind them we aren't selling anything etc and use the intro for the project.
+If they are curious to how you got past the PM, remind them we are not selling anything, and proceed with the introductory script.